 What is a powerline adapter?

 A Powerline adapter is a device which uses your homes electric wiring to transmit communications signals.
-The adapters (at least two) plug into your sockets and use Ethernet cables to connect to your router at one end and your device at the other (TV, games console, PC whatever it may be).
+The adapters (at least two) plug into your wall sockets and use Ethernet cables to connect to your router at one end and your device at the other (TV, games console, PC whatever it may be).
 This provides a physical connection between your device and router as opposed to the wireless connection provided by your Wi-Fi.
-Powerline is now a well establish technology and over time the speeds they are capable of has steadily increased and they now match the top speeds of Wi-Fi (1300Mbps).
+Powerline is now a well establish technology and over time the speeds they are capable of has steadily increased and they now theoretically match the top speeds of Wi-Fi (1300Mbps).
+Hopefully the diagram below will make it a little simpler to understand.

-Powerline Wi-Fi range extenders are also available, this is the same principle however instead of just having a physical Ethernet connection at the device end, they also transmit Wi-Fi.
+Powerline Wi-Fi range extenders are also available, this is the same principle however instead of just having a plug for an Ethernet connection at the device end, they also transmit Wi-Fi.
 This means you can connect devices wirelessly as well as by Ethernet cable.

 So now we know what they are let’s talk about some of the pros and cons.